aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * 318 unique genes for the 26 DE AFB vs Control miRNAs in all birds.
 161 present in turkey liver.

 ## DAVID analysis of predicted targets
   * Use the DAVID conversion tool to convert the generic gene names to species-specific Entrez IDs.
 I converted them to Meleagris, Gallus, and Homo so I can compare since Meleagris annotations aren't as good as other species.
+Not proceeding with Homo data... it is just too different from turkey and the Gallus annotations are good enough.
+  * For the GO/KEGG enrichment analysis, DAVID compares to a background.
+I used 2 backgrounds:
+    * All annotated genes for the taxon (Meleagris for the Meleagris version of the genes and Gallus for the Gallus version)
-  * For the GO/KEGG enrichment analysis, DAVID compares to a background--all annotated genes for the taxa by default.
-For comparison, I also used genes that are expressed in turkey liver (from Kent Reed's mRNA data) as a background.
+    * Just genes that expressed in turkey liver (from Kent Reed's mRNA data) after converting their generic gene names to Gallus and Meleagris species-specific Entrez IDs, since DAVID can't use generic gene names for a background.
+    * So, the four comparisons made were:
+      - Meleagris genes vs Meleagris background
+      - Meleagris genes vs genes expressed in turkey liver (converted to Meleagris-specific Entrez IDs)
+      - Gallus genes vs Gallus background
+      - Gallus genes vs genes expressed in turkey liver (converted to Gallus-specific Entrez IDs)
+  * 58 GO/KEGG terms enriched in all 4 comparisons for Dom vs Wild in Control only
+  * 61 GO/KEGG terms enriched in all 4 comparisons for Dom vs Wild in all birds
+  * 1 GO/KEGG term enriched in all 4 comparisons for AFB vs Control in all birds
+  * I have tables showing enriched terms and for which comparisons they were enriched in my DAVID_summary file.

 ## Where are they located in the genome?